 The spinnaker is a very easy sail to use on a trimaran, due to the wide beam and level sailing.
 The spinnaker thus becomes a very practical and safe sail for family sailing, with very few control problems.
-All Corsair models use an asymmetric spinnaker, which are the easiest to use, and the fastest if used correctly.
+The F-24, F-28 and F-31 now only use asymmetric spinnakers, which are the easiest to use, and the fastest if used correctly.

-The asymmetric spinnaker can be launched from the leeward wing net, or main hull bow, and the sheets led back to blocks on the floats near the aft beams for general all round performance.
+The asymmetric spinnaker can be launched from the leeward wingnet, or main hull bow, and the sheets led back to blocks on the floats near the aft beams for general all round performance.
 For better pointing ability, particularly when tacking downwind, a closer sheeting angle is better, and the ideal position will vary depending on spinnaker.
 A block on a movable strap around the aft beam gives plenty of options in this regard.

 The tack line is led from a block at the end of the pole back along the main deck to a cleat on the cabin roof at the aft end.
 To set, connect tack line, sheet, and halyard.
-Full on tack line until tack is at the end of pole, hoist and then sheet in.
+Pull on tack line until tack is at the end of pole, hoist and then sheet in.